See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 A small country with considerable influence, Jordan plays an important role in the pursuit of power in the Middle East.

 A US ally and one of only two Arab nations to make peace with Israel, the other being Egypt, it is considered one of the safest countries in the region.

-Civil war in neighbouring Syria has seen Jordan receive around 600,000 Syrian refugees.
+Civil war in neighbouring Syria has seen Jordan receive around 650,000 Syrian refugees.

 Médecins Sans Frontières/Doctors Without Borders (MSF) first began working in Jordan in 2006 in response to the medical needs of Iraqi refugees.

 MSF's work in Jordan: 2020